General Goal: To know how to diagnose pneumonia.

 Mycoplasma pneumoniae |

 Chronic pneumonias can take several weeks to 1 month for symptoms to fully develop.
-Patients usually present with a history of night sweats, low-grade fever, significant weight loss, productive cough with purulent sputum production, and dyspnea; coin lesions (Ghon focus) in the lungs are seen on chest radiographs.
+Patients usually present with a history of night sweats, low-grade fever, significant weight loss, productive cough with purulent sputum production, and dyspnea; coin lesions (Ghon focus) in the lungs may be seen on chest radiographs if the patient has M. tuberculosis pneumonia.

 Symptoms of aspiration pneumonia are similar to other acute onset pneumonias, except patients experience recurrent chills rather than a shaking chill, and consolidations in the dependent lung segments are seen on chest radiographs.
 About one half of patients with aspiration pneumonia will produce foul-smelling sputum.